Quickstart Guide (Sandbox)

 User

-A user object represents either an individual or a business.
-All transactions and accounts are associated with a user object.
+A user object can represent either an individual or a business.
+All the available rails, accounts, onramps, offramps, transfer, etc, are associated with a user object.

-To create a user, you must first provide the user's personal information for KYC compliance purposes.
-The user must also review and accept HIFI's Terms and Service to obtain a valid signed agreement ID, which signifies a binding agreement to use our service.
+To create a HIFI user, you need to provide a basic set of user information.
+The user must also review and accept HIFI's Terms and Service to obtain a valid signed agreement ID, which signifies a legally binding agreement to use our service.

 Get a Valid Signed Agreement ID